 - Medical terminology (one course)

 **COVID-19 Exception: We strongly recommend that prerequisite courses (including courses with a lab component) be completed for a letter grade.
-However, in light of many institutions mandating all Spring 2020 courses be Satisfactory/Unsatisfactory (or Pass/Fail) or are allowing students the choice, we will accept a Satisfactory or Pass designation for any prerequisite course completed in the Spring 2020 and Summer 2020 terms only.
+However, we will accept a Satisfactory or Pass designation for any prerequisite course completed Spring 2020 through Summer 2021 .
 PLEASE NOTE: no more than 1/3 of all prerequisite courses can be used with a S/U or P/F designation.**

 Use the online Transfer Evaluation System (TES) resource to determine if a specific course you have taken